ianbuchanan42/paradigm-document-upload-and-extraction/README.md

 - HTTPS encryption for all data transmission
 - Authentication and authorization checks at all endpoints
 - Secure document storage with encryption at rest
-- Audit logging of all document interactions
+- Audit logging of all document interactions, not sure how best to do this?

 ## Performance Optimization